Core Platform

 Resolving the language

-Through customer research, I surfaced a problem the existing vocabulary was quietly creating.
+Through customer research, I surfaced a problem that the existing vocabulary was quietly creating.
 People thought of Segment itself as an integration, so when we labeled endpoints connecting downstream third-party services "integrations," the term collided with what customers already believed Segment was.
-The diagnosis led me to recommend a customer-centric vocabulary.
+This diagnosis led me to recommend a customer-centric vocabulary.
 Data comes from sources (first-party data from customer-owned surfaces) and flows through Segment to destinations (inclusive of both third-party applications and data warehouses).
-This reframed the product nomenclature around how customers actually reasoned about their data.
+This reframing shifted the product nomenclature to align with how customers actually reasoned about their data.

 Making the flow visible

-The new vocabulary resolved the ambiguity around "integrations" but not how sources and destinations actually connected: customers still had no easy way to see how their data moved, either across the system as a whole or along any single route.
-I joined a small team with the founder and the Head of Product Marketing to solve it in the web app.
+The new product naming resolved the ambiguity around "integrations" but not how sources and destinations actually connected.
+Customers still had no easy way to see how their data moved, either across the system as a whole or along any single route.
+I joined a small team with the founder and the Head of Product Marketing to solve this problem in the web app.
 The founder proposed restructuring the entire web app into three horizontally scrolling pages.
-I appreciated the vision but was concerned about building the product around such a non-standard interaction pattern.
+I appreciated the boldness of this vision but was concerned about building the product around such a non-standard interaction pattern.
 Inspired by Sankey diagrams, I proposed a more bounded visualization for the Overview: a view of connections between sources and destinations so the state of the system was visible at a glance.

 Shipping and refining